poutinedevicto/beckn-onix/SETUP.md

 - ONIX Adapter: http://localhost:8081
 - Redis: localhost:6379

-**Note:** Extract schemas before running: `unzip schemas.zip` (required for schema validation) and before running the automated full-network setup, build the adapter image , update docker-compose-adapter2.yaml to use the correct image
+**Note:** Extract schemas before running: `unzip schemas.zip` (required for schema validation) and before running the automated full-network setup, build the adapter image , update docker-compose-adapter.yaml to use the correct image(optional)

 ```bash
 # from the repository root